 Highlights of the meeting include an opening plenary session planned for the new Pennsylvania State Archives (Oct.
 26) and lunchtime keynote speaker Dr. Anthea M. Hartig, Elizabeth MacMillan Director of the Smithsonian’s National Museum of American History (Oct.
 27).

 Full session proposals are encouraged, but individual papers are welcome as well.
 All program participants must be members of the PHA at the time of the annual meeting.
-All proposals must be submitted electronically by March 15, 2023.
+Panel, paper, and roundtable proposals were due by March 15, 2023.
+Successful submitters will be notified by late Spring.
+We also welcomed student posters and media proposals through May 15, 2023.